 Student responsibilities could include data collection in schools or community settings, data coding and entry, literature reviews and/or the development of study materials.
 Preferences will be given to Psychology majors, and students with serious interests in research and attending graduate school.

 Students interested in implementation science and culturally responsive practice research should contact Dr. Long at firstname.lastname@example.org

-Dr. Noell is conducting research on interventions for children’s behavioral, educational,
+Dr. Noell is conducting research on interventions for children’s behavioral, educational, and social/adaptive concerns.

 His work focuses on preschool and elementary aged children.
 His research examines ways of identifying effective treatments, varying treatment options, and ways to assure that interventions are implemented.